EmanuelSamir/simple-2d-robot-lidar-env/README.md

 *This is a simple simulation for a 2d robot and lidar.*

-A simple 2D robot version with Lidar and deterministic sensor measurements for fast simulation.
+A simple 2D mobile robot version with Lidar and deterministic sensor measurements for fast simulation.
 Environment simulation filled with circular obstacles.
 Pending implementation for compatibility with ROS and **env**.
 Simulation for DRL algorithms.

 ![image](./assets/simulation.png)